Academic Building, HC 219

 The Psychology Program at Sacred Heart University provides its students with a basic foundation in the scientific study of human behavior.
 This background is of value to two groups of students: those who enter the employment market after completion of the baccalaureate degree, and those who further their education through graduate study and pursue a career in psychology or a related field.

 The Psychology department at Sacred Heart is the largest undergraduate program at the university.
 The department serves approximately 500 full-time and 50 part-time psychology majors, and provides students with an excellent foundation in research methodology and a broad exposure to many different areas of psychology.

 The Psychology major includes courses on conducting experimental research, and provides internship opportunities and a wide range of elective courses covering many different areas of interest.
-The department also offers a minor and an associate degree in psychology.
+The department also offers a minor and an associate'a degree in psychology.

 SHU Team Collaborates on Body-Image Research Published in Journal of American College Health

 FAIRFIELD, Conn. – In its May issue, the Journal of American College Health has published a paper authored by a team of Sacred Heart University professors and personnel, including a chart of body types that could change the way body-image studies are conducted.